duranserkan/DRN-Project/DRN.Framework.Testing/README.md

         context.GetRequiredService<IAppSettings>().GetRequiredSection("AllowedHosts").Value.Should().Be(value);
     }
 ```
 `data.txt` can be put in the same folder that test file belongs.
-This way providing and isolating test data is much more easier
+This way providing and isolating test data is much easier
 ```csharp
     [Theory]
     [DataInline("data.txt", "Atatürk")]